Red-eared firetail: Reproduction

 Pairing of individuals occurs in their first year and this bond remains throughout their life.
 The breeding season is October to November, perhaps extending to January.
 The nest is carefully and tightly woven from grassy materials, reinforced with the green tips of plants, forming a rigid down facing spherical construction.
 The red-eared firetail's nest size, like that of its sister species the beautiful firetail, is the largest of grassfinches in Australia.
-The number of eggs in a clutch is between four and six, which hatch after an incubation period of fourteen days.
+The number of eggs in a clutch is between four and six, which hatch after an incubation period of 14 days.
 The total time of incubation duty is equal in length for each parent.
 The parents attend to the eggs alternately every one and a half to two hours.
 Each shift begins with a customary exchange between parents of the intimate nest call.
-When assuming his shift, males may arrive at the nest with a feather and continue this practice for eight days after the eggs hatch.
+When assuming his shift, the male may arrive at the nest with a feather and continue this practice for eight days after the eggs hatch.
 When the young emerge from their eggs, both parents remain in the nest for several seconds or up to half an hour after a shift change.
 At night, parents and young remain tightly huddled in the nest.
 Attempts to violently dislodge nesting birds to test their resolve to remain with progeny, were unsuccessful.
 After the eggs hatch, the shells are removed from the nest and dropped some thirty to forty metres away.
 The young born in aviaries remain in the nest until they fledge, recorded as between two and three weeks, and both parents continue to closely attend to their care and feeding after they emerge.
 A caged bird was observed participating in bathing activity one week after fledging.